AngelMond/Readme-Generator/README.md

 # About this project

-* This program will save a precious time for developers, so they can focus more on their code.The process to generate a readme file have the following structure.
+* This program will save precious time for developers, so they can focus more on their code.The process to generate a readme file have the following structure.
 * First: The user will be asked to write a title for the readme.
 * Second: The user will be asked to write a short introduction for the project.
 * Third: The user will be asked to tell us about the project and if the project solve any kind of problem.